 • Member of the MAIS (Minnesota Association of Independent Schools)

-As a member of the Minnesota High School League’s Tri-Metro Conference, Providence Academy offers 20 sports and many additional activities.
+As a member of the Minnesota High School League’s Independent Metro Athletic Conference (IMAC), Providence Academy offers 25 sports and many additional activities.
 Approximately 80% of high school students participate in athletics and many more benefit from additional activities and clubs.
 Seventh and eighth grade students may try out for non-contact sports teams.

 Providence Academy’s Middle School participates in a variety of athletic programs on the campus and in the local community.
 Common offerings are soccer, volleyball, basketball, baseball and softball.